How to Maintain and Protect Your Shiny New Wikipedia Page

 If there is a problem within an entire section, an editor may choose to place a template at the top of sections of articles that need additional references.
 This template is even more obtrusive and difficult to remove.

-It is better to get ahead of these templates and use quality sourcing over niche or questionable sources.
+It is better to get ahead of these templates and use high-quality sources rather than niche or questionable ones.
 Choosing to cite authoritative sources, think: Gartner Reports or opinion pieces in the Harvard Business Review, reinforces credibility.

 Regularly revisit your references and ask someone to update your citations as newer information becomes available.
 Maintaining fresh, high-quality citations signals that your content and organization remain relevant and trustworthy.